chandlerchao/spruceid-challenge/README.md

 ### Python Client
 The client is a Python 3.13 script.
 It will send a nonce and timestamp in the payload to help prevent replay requests.

-### .Net REST API
+### .Net API
 The Api is a .Net 8.0 ASP.net CORE project.
 It consists of two projects: SpruiceID-api and SpruceIDapiTestProject.
-The former is the REST API and the latter is a suite of unit tests.
+The former is the API and the latter is a suite of unit tests.

 Used nonces are kept in a text file.
 This is understanbly not a production strategy, but should be sufficient for this sample project.
 The API ensures that nonces are only good for 5 minutes